 Today, badminton is recognised as a sport in which India has a global reputation.
 And PV Sindhu, along with Saina Nehwal, has helped propel it to unprecedented heights, and especially for Indian women in sports.

 Sakshi Malik’s fight until the end

 Wrestling and India have a glorious history to fall back on at the Olympics.
 Be it KD Jadhav in 1952 or the likes of Sushil Kumar and Yogeshwar Dutt since the turn of the century, it’s a discipline that has produced medal winners for the country.

 But it wasn’t until Rio 2016 that India saw one of their own win a medal in the women’s category as well.
-The 2016 edition witnessed Sakshi Malik become the first Indian woman to win a wrestling medal when she bagged a bronze in the 58kg category thus creating history.
+The 2016 edition of the Games witnessed Sakshi Malik become the first Indian woman to win an Olympic wrestling medal when she bagged bronze in the 58kg category to create history.

 Up against Kyrgyzstan's Aisuluu Tynybekova in her bronze medal bout, Sakshi Malik was in all sorts of trouble with just seconds to go.
 But it was here that the Indian wrestler pulled off a final move that saw her topple her opponent to clinch the bronze.

 Speaking about the win, Sakshi Malik would later say:

 I never gave up till the end, I knew I would win if I lasted six minutes.
 In the final round, I had to give my maximum, I had the self-belief.